Prepare your business or property

 - Keep valuable inventory away from windows.

 We understand that people may want additional security for your businesses.
-If you choose to go with a security company, please only hire licensed security personnel.
-These are the people with will carry their own insurance and have training.
+If you choose to hire private security, only contract with a licensed company.
+These personnel will carry their own insurance and have training.
+To confirm that a company has an active license with the State of Minnesota, check the State of Minnesota Board of Private Detective and Protective Agent Services website.

 City of Minneapolis Small Business Team